OrinamiD/OrinamiD/README.md

 Cornelius Dongo (www.linkedin.com/in/cornelius-dongo) is a passionate Software Engineer with experience in setting up robust servers and designing scalable RESTful APIs.
 He enjoys building efficient back-end systems using Node.js, Typescript and Express, and is committed to clean code, problem-solving, and performance optimization.
 He thrives in collaborative environments and is always open to contributing to meaningful projects and learning new technologies.
 Whether it's crafting API endpoints or managing server-side logic, Cornelius brings both technical skill and curiosity to every development challenge.

-- 🔭 I recently worked on Fintechntech Digital Wallet System (PayFlow)](https://github.com/OrinamiD/Fintech-Digital-Wallet-System-PayFlow-.git)
+- 🔭 I recently worked on Fintech Digital Wallet System (PayFlow)](https://github.com/OrinamiD/Fintech-Digital-Wallet-System-PayFlow-.git)

 - 🌱 I’m currently learning **React and Tailwind CSS **